 Renaissance Liturgical Imprints: A Census (RELICS) is a database of information about worship books printed before 1601, including information on over 13,000 titles, mostly in US libraries, compiled under the direction of Prof. David Crawford, University of Michigan.

-RISM A/II and A/I. Over 1,010,000 records of historic music materials, indexed and bibliographically described by specialists (as of May 2015).
-A resource that is continuously growing (ca. 30,000 new records per year), it contains significant collections from libraries and archives worldwide.
-It provides documentation primarily of music manuscripts (originating between 1600 – 1800, i.e., all of RISM series A/II) and contains documentation of printed music as well, emphasizing individual prints issued before 1800 (i.e., includes all of series A/I) and anthologies issued between 1500 and 1550 (consisting of revised entries from series B/I) In short, it contains a listing of an estimated 1/3 of extant music manuscripts worldwide to 1800 and approximately 60% of all extant prints worldwide to 1800 with ca. 30,000 composers represented.
+RISM.
+Documentation of significant collections (libraries and archives worldwide) of music manuscripts (originating between 1600– 800, i.e., all of RISM A/II) and of printed music as well, emphasizing individual prints issued before 1800 (i.e., all of series A/I) and anthologies issued between 1500 and 1550 (consisting of revised entries from series B/I).

 RISM B/I: Index of composers, an index of composers in the Répertoire International des Sources Musicales/ International Inventory of Musical Sources, Series B/I: Recueils imprimes : XVIe-XVIIe siecles. (pdf)

 Vocal Music Instrumentation Index (VMII).
 Covers vocal works of J.S.
 Bach & C.P.E.
 Bach, with plans for additional composers.
 Searchable by instrumentation and text, key and meter, with instrumentation for individual movements indicated.